 He spent 27 years in prison until his release in 1990, nine days after the unbanning of the ANC.
 Throughout his imprisonment he had rejected at least three conditional offers of release.

 In 1990, he embarked on a world tour, visiting British Prime Minister Margaret Thatcher, the U.S. Congress, and U.S. President George H.W.
 Bush.
 An estimated 400,000 attended a ticker tape parade through the canyons of Wall Street in his honor.

 9. He was a concert promoter

-Mandela has received more than 695 awards, including the Nobel Peace Prize and the U.S. Congressional Medal.
-In addition to his honorary degrees, he has also been bestowed with honorary citizenships, organization memberships, and a large number of streets, buildings, schools and other various things have been named for him — and his influence can even be seen in Hollywood.
+Mandela received more than 695 awards, including the Nobel Peace Prize and the U.S. Congressional Medal.
+In addition to his honorary degrees, he was bestowed with honorary citizenships, organization memberships, and a large number of streets, buildings, schools and other various things have been named for him — and his influence can even be seen in Hollywood.
 In "The Cosby Show," the grandchildren of Cliff and Clair Huxtable, Winnie and Nelson Tibideau, were named after Mandela and his former wife.

 Editor's note: This story has been updated since it was originally published in July 2013.